 The responsibility for UM can often shift among various hospital personnel.
 But when the time-consuming processing is not handled properly, payor denials rise, and opportunities to maximize revenue are squandered.

 A first and important step to best practice Utilization Review management is through documentation that clearly supports properly billed services.
 Presenting correct admission orders and clearly identifying the right level of care are key.
 It starts at pre-admission and carries through to post-discharge, using the time frames outlined by the insurer.
-Those trained and skilled in UM will already know an insurers’ criterion for submission as well as be familiar with their coverage policies.
-Necessary authorizations can be correctly obtained, and deadlines can then be met.

 Compliance with medical insurers requirements is an obvious obligation.
 But hospitals must also view that responsibility through a lens of medical necessity when claims are submitted.
 Any type of error that may occur during processing, such as not obtaining pre-authorizations or incorrect coding can lead to a payment denial.
 Payer denials are the single-most detrimental outcome in the patient coverage process and can profoundly affect the hospitals’ financial stability.
 Lowering the number of payer denials can dramatically impact a hospital’s profitability.